Dzygivka: Jewish history

 In 1787, as an official market town, Dzygivka attracted a large Jewish population.
 In 1871 approximately half of the population was Jewish.
 In 1853 there was one synagogue, in 1889 there were three synagogues, and in the early 1900s there were five synagogues, with Jewish people working at the bank, at the medical facility, and running the factories.
 There were approximately fifty Jewish owned registered businesses.
 In November 1905 there was a pogrom in a wave of Anti-Jewish pogroms in the Russian Empire, and Jewish persecution continued.
 By 1917, before the Russian Revolution, most Jewish businesses were destroyed.
 In 1923, the Jewish population was 1,561.

+World War II and the Holocaust

 Right before World War II, the Jewish population was approximately twelve percent of the population.

 In 1941, the village was occupied by the Romanian Armed Forces and became part of Transnistria.
 A work camp was established and 100 Jews from Romania were brought in, with many locals being sent to other work camps.
 In the spring of 1944, the village was released from occupation, and the Jewish exodus began to major cities and to other countries.
 By 1998, only 12 elderly residents remained.

+Following the Axis invasion of the Soviet Union, Dzygivka was occupied by Romanian forces in 1941 and incorporated into the Romanian-administered Transnistria Governorate.
+Romanian authorities established a ghetto in Dzygivka, variously recorded in wartime and postwar sources as Dzygovka, Dzigovka or Zhikovka.
+The ghetto existed from 30 August 1941 until 18 March 1944.

+The ghetto formed part of the extensive system of camps and ghettos created by Romanian authorities throughout Transnistria.
+Local Jews were confined alongside Jews deported by the Romanian government from Bessarabia, Bukovina and other Romanian territories.
+Romanian authorities established approximately 150 such ghettos and camps in Transnistria, where Jews were subjected to forced labour and suffered from severe shortages of food, inadequate shelter, disease and abuse.

+Approximately 100 Jewish deportees from Romania were brought to Dzygivka, while Jews from the local community were also sent to forced-labour sites elsewhere in Transnistria.
+As elsewhere in Romanian-occupied Transnistria, Jews confined in ghettos were generally required to perform forced labour.
+Tens of thousands throughout the governorate died from starvation, exposure, disease and maltreatment, while others were murdered in mass shootings.
+Romanian authorities and local auxiliary forces were responsible for the deaths of an estimated 280,000 to 380,000 Jews in Transnistria during the Holocaust.

+As the Red Army advanced westward in early 1944, Romanian forces withdrew from Transnistria.
+The Dzygivka ghetto ceased to exist on 18 March 1944.
+The area subsequently came under Soviet control.
+The destruction and displacement of the wartime period substantially reduced Dzygivka's centuries-old Jewish community, and after the war many of the remaining Jews moved to larger cities or emigrated.